star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 * WooCommerce plugin 4.0.X, 4.1.x, 4.2.x, 4.3.x, 4.4.x, 4.5.x, 4.6.x, 4.7.x, 4.8.x or 4.9.x.
 * Star TSP650II, TSP700II, TSP800II or SP700 series printer with a IFBD-HI01X/HI02X interface.
 Printer interface firmware 1.6 or later recommended.
 * Star mC-Print3 or mC-Print2 series printer, firmware version 3.0 or later recommended.
-* Now display a warning when WooCommerce can not be detected, instead of refusing to work completely, because the detection can fail in case of some Custom WooCommerce installs.
-* Improve Timestamp display to match the site formatting local and site timezone (instead of server timezone)

 == Frequently Asked Questions ==